|

 and Stone", "Touched

-by an Angel" and "Magic
+by an Angel", "Magic

 History: As a race, the Weeping Angels are definitely